webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

-First we declare a variable called `data` of type `storage` that we want to be
+First, we declare a variable called `data` of type `storage` that we want to be
 able to both read from and write to.

 ```wgsl